 (Nearest Metro Station: Taleghani)

-4-See Tehran View at night from Bam-e-Tehran (Roof of Tehran)
+4-See Tehran View at night from Bam-e-Tehran (Rooftop of Tehran)

 Bame Tehran or Roof of Tehran is a great place in the Alborz mountains to enjoy the fresh air away from the city center.
 Many locals like to go there too, to take a break from busy everyday life.
 Start with an enjoyable walk and watch the city in the silence of the night.
 Beside the healthy environment, there are plenty of restaurants, cafes and fast food places to satisfy your stomach with Iranian and international dishes.
 Young couples and friends usually go there around 9 pm to play sport or just hang.